 Fingerprint Snow Globe Kids' Craft

 Fingerprint art projects are a perfect activity for younger children.
 Making a cute paper and paint snow globe is a fun winter project.
-This is a guide about fingerprint snow globe kids' craft.
+This is a page about fingerprint snow globe kids' craft.

 If you are looking for an easy, fun, and adorable craft for kids to make during winter, this fingerprint snow globe is a great option.
 You won't need many supplies to create something that will be cherished forever.
 This activity would be perfect to work on at home or in the classroom.
 Besides the winter theme, you could incorporate this snow globe into learning about snow and the letter S. An entertaining book to read prior to making the craft is, Sneezy the Snowman, by Maureen Wright.
 Children will love what the snowman goes through not to be so cold!